PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Authentication and Player Profile/Using Bulk Operations for Global Messages.md

 src: /Tutorials/Social Authentication and Player Profile/Using Bulk Operations for Global Messages.md
 ---

-# Using Bulk Operations to Send Global Messages to your Players
+# Using Bulk Operations to Send Global Messages to Players

 The GameSparks platform allows you to perform bulk operations.
-We’ll use bulk operations to send every player on our platform a message.

-There are two ways to do this, first through the request itself and the second through Cloud code.
+In this tutorial, we’ll use bulk operations to send every player on our platform a message.
+There are two ways to do this:

-## Through the request from Test Harness:
+* Through the request itself.
+* Through Cloud Code.

+## Sending Global Messages through the Request

+Here, we use a [ScheduleBulkJobAdminRequest](/API Documentation/Request API/Admin/ScheduleBulkJobAdminRequest.md) to send a global message to players through the Test Harness:

 ```